Computationally Efficient Neural Receivers via Axial Self-Attention: Introduction

-However, when processing \gls{2D} time-frequency grids, the standard \gls{MHSA} first flattens the \gls{RG} into a single sequence, leading to a computational complexity of \(\mathcal{O}((TF)^2)\), where \( T \) and \( F \) denote the temporal and spectral extents of the processed \gls{RG}, respectively.
-While the authors of \cite{unified_transformer} consider \( T = 14 \) OFDM symbols and \( F = 12 \) subcarriers for individual resource blocks in the form of non-overlapping tiles, practical systems must process significantly larger dimensions.
-Modern 5G NR systems support bandwidth parts up to 400 MHz with $\approx$ 3,200 subcarriers and slots of 14 symbols each.
-This quadratic scaling leads to computational bottlenecks for large time-frequency dimensions in modern \gls{OFDM} systems, particularly in carrier aggregation and massive MIMO deployments where \glspl{RG} span multiple frequency bands and spatial dimensions.

-To address these limitations, the contributions of this work introduce an axial-attention neural receiver that factorizes self-attention along the time and frequency axes to produce output \glspl{LLR} that is subsequently fed to the decoder.
-This design critically reduces the computational complexity to \( \mathcal{O}(T^2 F + T F^2) \) while preserving the model's ability to capture long-range temporal and spectral dependencies across large resource grids, a capability essential for robust channel estimation and signal detection.
-By mitigating the quadratic cost of standard \gls{MHSA}, the axial neural-receiver enables energy-efficient, low-latency inference suitable for \gls{AI}-\gls{RAN} in \gls{6G}.
+To address these limitations, we draw inspiration from axial attention in computer vision~\cite{ho2019axial,axialpanoptic}, whose factorized design aligns naturally with the separable time-frequency correlation structure of wireless channels \cite{molisch2011wireless}.
+Building on this insight, we propose an axial-attention neural receiver that applies self-attention sequentially along the time and frequency axes.This reduces the computational complexity of the transformer neural receiver to $\mathcal{O}(T^2F + TF^2)$ while preserving the ability to capture long-range temporal and spectral dependencies across large \glspl{RG}.
+By mitigating the quadratic cost of standard \gls{MHSA}, the proposed axial neural receiver enables energy-efficient, low-latency inference suitable for \gls{AI}-\gls{RAN} in \gls{6G}.
+Moreover, by factorizing attention along the time and frequency axes, the proposed architecture reduces the computational burden of both training and inference, making it more practical for development and deployment on resource-constrained hardware.